nautechsystems/nautilus_trader/docs/user_guide/orders.md

 [API Reference](https://docs.nautilustrader.io/api_reference/model/orders.html#module-nautilus_trader.model.orders.market_if_touched)

 ### Limit-If-Touched
-A _Limit-If_Touched_ order is a conditional order which once triggered will immediately place a _Limit_ order at the specified price.
+A _Limit-If-Touched_ order is a conditional order which once triggered will immediately place a _Limit_ order at the specified price.

 In the following example we create a _Stop-Limit_ order to BUY 5 BTCUSDT-PERP Perpetual Futures contracts on the